Er-Suraj-Jha/2D_Platform_Game/README.md

 ∙ 4 levels that are fully customisable with keys that increases the score.
 ∙ Win conditions for each level.
-∙ Covers Basic Concepts of 2D Platformer like movement, Layers, Fliping, Animations, etc ∙ Setting up animations of player and enemy.
+∙ Covers Basic Concepts of 2D Platformer like movement, Layers, Fliping, Animations, etc.
+∙ Setting up animations of player and enemy.